Last modified on February 24th, 2023

 2. Your Site Isn’t Mobile-Friendly

 Today, more than 64% of people use their smartphones to access the internet.
 That means your site has to be mobile friendly.
-Since mobile devices have smaller screens, and users navigate with tap of a finger rather than by clicking a mouse, mobile-friendly websites incorporate design elements that are easy to use on any device.
+Since mobile devices have smaller screens, and users navigate with the tap of a finger rather than by clicking a mouse, mobile-friendly websites incorporate design elements that are easy to use on any device.

 For example, mobile-friendly sites have straightforward main navigation options, streamlined form entry, and scalable design elements that will display better on small screen sizes (this is known as mobile-responsiveness).